Paul O'Dwyer

-Education and career
+Early life and education

-Paul O'Dwyer was born in Bohola, County Mayo, Ireland, and in 1925 emigrated to Brooklyn, New York.
+Paul O'Dwyer was born in Bohola, County Mayo, Ireland on June 29, 1907, and in 1925 he emigrated to Brooklyn, New York.
 He was educated at Fordham University and St. John's Law School, and became a United States citizen in 1931.

+Legal career

 Active in local Irish-American organizations as a young man, O'Dwyer had a law practice in downtown Brooklyn while his brother William served as the borough's magistrate.
 In the late 1930s, O'Dwyer was the chairman of the Downtown Brooklyn Community Council.
 When his brother became Kings County District Attorney in 1940, Paul O'Dwyer moved his law practice from Brooklyn to Manhattan, saying, "I do not wish to be representing a defendant when my brother is in charge of the prosecution."

 Prior to Pearl Harbor, O'Dwyer was a vehement opponent of American involvement in World War II.
 As chairman of the American Friends of Irish Neutrality, he traveled the United States to speak with and rally pro-neutrality (particularly Irish-American) groups.

 Some of O'Dwyer's more renowned legal cases were those involving people accused of Communist activities.
 Active in the National Lawyers Guild, he became its president in 1947 and served on its national board from 1948 to 1951.
 He supported both constitutionalist and Irish republican initiatives.
 His influence protected several Irish Republican Army gunmen from deportation, including "The Fort Worth Five" and Vincent Conlon.